aliguzelyel/aliguzelyel.github.io/README.md

 8) There is a 'email-me' button on the right side as you can see.
 Clicking it will give you the option to email me directly.

-I tried checking accessibility: tab works well, links have their name,
+I tried checking accessibility: tab works well, links have their name.
+The photo does not have an alternate-name though.